fooltowise/NeroNotes/Nero's Notes/Boosting operating cash flows using unsustainable activities.md

 ### Boosting CFFO by collecting from customers more quickly

 - Look for a sharp drop in days sales outstanding = account receivables / Revenues *365.
-- While many investors are pleasef when management says that it is aggressively managing working capital, you should take this as a sign that recent CFFO growth may not be sustainable.
+- While many investors are pleased when management says that it is aggressively managing working capital, you should take this as a sign that recent CFFO growth may not be sustainable.

 ### Boosting CFFO by purchasing less inventory